 The third is a link to the range B1:C1, which contain the output fields.

 The displayed feeds get refreshed every time the dsGet formula runs.
 It is possible to let dsGet run automatically every x seconds so that the displayed feeds are updated automatically without manual intervention.
+The inserted cell note – appearing as a little red dot in cell B2 at the above screenshot – explains how this can be done.

 The video below is a continuous loop of a 10-second recording of a spreadsheet with feeds coming in simultaneously from three different providers (Yahoo Finance, TrueFX and IEXTops).
 The update interval is set to 1 second.
 The seen colors are an optional Deriscope visual indication of the direction of any changes occurred in the displayed data: Green for upticks, red for downticks and yellow for non-numeric changes.